 - Take Photographic Evidence Of The Incident (This could be used later to strengthen your claim)

-In addition to the steps that have been listed above, there are personal injury claims time limits that could potentially affect your right to claim.
-When making a claim for compensation, it is worth bearing in mind that all potential claims could directly be affected by time limits, so this is something that needs to be deeply considered.
+In addition to the steps that have been listed above, there are personal injury claims time limits that could potentially affect your right to claim if you’ve suffered a whiplash injury.
+When making a claim for compensation, it is worth bearing in mind that all potential claims could directly be affected by time limits, so this is something that needs to be deeply considered when you have a neck injury.
 In most cases, a personal injury claim has a time limit of 3 years.
 This time limit comes into action from the moment of the negligent event, which means you then have 3 years to begin your claim.
 Or alternatively, the claims time limit could come into action from the moment your whiplash injury has been officially diagnosed by a medical practitioner.

-If you have been affected by third party negligence that has resulted in a whiplash related injury, then you might be searching for a personal injury solicitor who could handle your claim.
-If that is the case, then Accident Claims could connect you with a solicitor who could offer you a no win no fee agreement.
+If you have been affected by third party negligence that has resulted in a whiplash related injury, then you might be searching for a personal injury solicitor who could handle your claim on a no win no fee basis.
+If that is the case, and you are entitled to claim then Accident Claims could connect you with a solicitor who could offer you a no win no fee agreement as well as fighting for the maximum compensation possible for your case.

 In simple terms, an arrangement of this nature is a mutual agreement between the solicitor and the claimant.
 The contract outlines the payment aspect of the claims process.
 If a solicitor offers you a no win no fee agreement that has a successful outcome, then you as the claimant will be required to pay a success fee for the services that have been provided.
 By law, this fee is capped at 25% and will be subsidised from the final settlement.
 In the event a solicitor takes on a valid claim but is unsuccessful at attaining an awarded settlement, then the no win no fee agreement could reduce the threat to claimants’ finances as there will be no need to pay the solicitor for their time and service.